wolfbomb/yt-playlist-downloader/README.md

 You are now ready to use yt-playlist-downloader.

-## Automatic tag setting
-yt-playlist-downloader automatically sets the following MP3 tags (ID3):
-#### Artist
-Usually the first part of the YT-title
-#### Title (of the song)
-Usually the second part of the YT-title
-#### Website
-The YouTube-URL of the video which is used for comparing local MP3-files to the videos in a playlist.

-For auto tag-setting to work flawlessly, the YT-title of the video must follow the following pattern:
-<br><b>Artist - Title (additional information)</b><br>
-If the YT-title contains exactly one dash ('-'), the left part of it will be used as the artist tag and the right part will be used as the title tag.
-Otherwise, the user will be prompted to enter the artist and song title after the whole download process finished.
-Square brackets ('[ ]') and everything inside them will be removed from the title, as well as these characters: ' \ / " . _ :

 ## Usage
 #### Downloading
 To download videos in a playlist, run this command: